Click on “My courses” in the Training 24/7 main menu:

 Automatically playing videos

-A number of browsers including Google Chrome and Apple’s Safari have disabled “autoplay”, to stop advertisers from placing videos on pages that automatically play, which can be rather annoying, so in a number of cases this can make for a better browsing experience.
+A number of browsers including Google Chrome and Apple’s Safari have disabled “autoplay” or will only allow it with the audio muted.
+This change was made to stop advertisers from placing videos on pages that automatically play (with audio), which can be rather annoying – so in a number of cases this can make for a better browsing experience.

-However, it can also hinder sites that have a legitimate use for automatically playing videos, and as such, if you would like to use this capability on our web site, you may need to change some browser settings, depending on your browser.
+However, it can also hinder sites that have a legitimate use for automatically playing videos with audio, and as such, if you would like to use this capability on our web site, you may need to change some browser settings, depending on your browser.

 If you would like to allow auto play you have a few options, depending on your browser: